terraform-ibm-modules/terraform-ibm-module-client-to-site-vpn/examples/landing-zone/README.md

    3. Click "continue" when prompted for a certificate (there is no need for a certificate)

 At this point you should be able to reach any of the workload in the management VPC, including the OpenShift Web Console (management cluster only for now - an enhancement to this module is coming to give access to the workload cluster as well).

+## Known issues

+On destroy, you may receive an error like this:

+`Error: [ERROR] DeleteVPNServerWithContext failed The provided If-Match 'W/f6a46ec086f646e35bce5d074a9437fc4f0670d5eee08532b071d53de9a4505a' value does not match the current ETag value of the VPN server 'W/04ae909bb4defa0aa2650d91eff3276d4b728826983f5fc45d2d1b9436d4ee67'.`

+This ia a known provider issue, and is being tracked at https://github.com/IBM-Cloud/terraform-provider-ibm/issues/4722 **Workaround:** Retry the terraform destroy and it should pass